-Some cough remedies also contain substances known as sympathomimetics such as pseudoephedrine.
+Some cough remedies also contain substances known as sympathomimetics, such as pseudoephedrine.
 Pseudoephedrine is the only decongestant used in OTC products.
-These relax the airways and produce decongestant effects.
-They are also useful in patients suffering from both blocked nose as well as a cough.
+These OTC cough remedies relax the airways and produce decongestant effects.
+They are also useful in patients suffering from both a blocked nose as well as a cough.

 In some cases, antihistamines such as diphenhydramine are advised, which may aid sleep if taken at bedtime.
 Because these antihistamines cause drowsiness, they should not be taken while driving or performing skilled tasks.
 They are known to reduce the cough reflex.